-- Many faiths call for washing and cleanliness before prayer or during other religious rituals.
-Only hands that have been washed with soap are truly clean. - The health of your congregants, particularly the children, is imperiled by lack of handwashing with soap. - Approximately 230,000 lives could be saved each year through handwashing with soap.
+- Having a place to wash hands helps community members practice good handwashing habits, and keeps your community clean and healthy. - The health of your community members, particularly the children, is imperiled by lack of handwashing with soap. - Approximately 230,000 lives could be saved each year through handwashing with soap.